bigheadG/mmWave/HAM/Arduino/README.md

 ## Installing
  (1) Hardware:

-       See Drawing for more detail
+     - See Drawing connection for more detail

      - Connect mmWave Batman-BT101 to Arduino DUE